 2. Using another person's ideas, opinions, or theories;

 3. Paraphrasing the words, ideas, opinions, or theories of others, whether oral or written;

 4. Borrowing facts, statistics, or illustrative material; or

 5. Offering materials assembled or collected by others without acknowledgment.

 Plagiarism is easily avoided by correct citation.
-To review the proper way to quote, paraphrase and cite research sources, try the library's Plagiarism Tutorial.
+To review the proper way to quote, paraphrase and cite research sources, see the library's Citation Help page.

 (Mtmelendez.
 Tourist Section of the Willemstad Harbor in Curacao.
 2005.
 Photograph.
 Willemstad.
 Wikimedia Commons.
 Spring 2005.
 Web.
 24 Sept.
 2013.